J-Uptegraph/CORI-Robot/README.md

 Cori is more than a robot—it’s a step toward real-world, emotionally resonant automation.
 The goal is not just to build robots that move, but ones that help us live better.

-> _“I built this to reclaim my time, reduce my overwhelm, and make space for the life I want to live.
-Cori is a tool for autonomy—both mine, and hers.”_
+> _“I built this to reclaim my free time, streamline the housekeeping process, and automate the most mundane parts of life.
+I once read a quote: ‘I want AI to do my laundry and dishes so that I can do art and writing, not for AI to do my art and writing so that I can do my laundry and dishes.’
+So I built CORI for exactly that reason.”_
 > — Johnathan Uptegraph

 ---